-From social media to learning space design, here's what was trending on our website last month.
+From virtual classrooms to Pokémon Go, here's what was trending on our website last month.

 When funds are scarce, a little experimentation can go a long way in keeping technology-enhanced classrooms up-to-date.

 Yale University is moving its legacy video content onto a single software-based video platform produced by Panopto.

 Students across more than 300 colleges and universities are sharing study materials through StudySoup, a marketplace where students can buy and sell class notes, guides, flashcards and more.